 |Minimum %||Target %||Maximum %|

-The target allocations have been unchanged since November 2013.
-The entire International Shares allocation is unhedged to foreign currencies.
+The target allocations were unchanged between November 2013 and June 2017.
+The entire International Shares allocation was unhedged to foreign currencies.